 - The graded weighted keys are similar to acoustic grand pianos.
 Any beginner needs to use a keyboard with weighted keys.
-Here “weighted” means when you play the key harder, it sounds louder, and when you play the key softer, it sounds lighter.
+Here, “weighted” means when you play the key harder, it sounds louder, and when you play the key softer, it sounds lighter.
 It helps you develop your piano skills and musical expression.
 The graded weighted keys furnish the feel of the keys more closely to an acoustic grand piano.
 The “graded” or “scaled” means that the keys are heavier on the left side than on the right side, and the weight changes gradually.
-In our 10 Best Digital Piano picks, all have graded weighted keys.
+All of our 10 Best Digital Piano picks have graded weighted keys.

 - Digital pianos do not require regular maintenance, such as periodic tuning of acoustic pianos.
 Digital pianos are never out of tune.
 If you handle them with care, they could last 20-40 years.
 On the other hand, you may want to upgrade to a newer digital piano for the latest technology based on your needs and interests.